muziejus/transverse/index.md

 * Donna J. Haraway,
   <em>Modest_Witness@Second_Millennium.FemaleMan©_Meets_OncoMouse™: Feminism
   and Technoscience</em> (New York: Routledge, 1997).
-* ———, *Simians, Cyborgs, and Women: The
-  Reinvention of Nature* (New York: Routledge, 1991).
 * N. Katherine Hayles, _How We Think: Digital Media and Contemporary Technogenesis_ (Chicago: U Chicago P, 2012).
 * Homer, _The Odyssey_, trans.
 Emily Wilson (New York: Norton, 2017).
-* Bruno Latour, _Science in Action: How to Follow Scientists and Engineers through Society_ (Cambridge, MA: Harvard UP, 1987).
 * Teresa de Lauretis, “_Nightwood_ and the ‘Terror of Uncertain Signs,’” _Critical Inquiry_ 34:S2 (2008), S117–S129.
 * Kevin Lynch, _The Image of the City_ (Cambridge, MA: MIT Press, 1960).
-* Jane Marcus, “Laughing at Leviticus: _Nightwood_ as Woman’s Circus Epic,” _Cultural Critique_ 13 (1989), 143–190.
 * Doreen Massey, _For Space_ (Los Angeles: Sage, 2005).
 * Thomas Pynchon, _The Crying of Lot 49_ [1965] (New York: Perennial, 1986).
 * Amy D. Wells, “La cartographie comme outil d’analyse litteraire : des cartes